 Vapour recovery is the recovery of gases or vapours that would otherwise go to waste.
-Vapour recovery therefore has both economic and environmental benefits.
+Vapour recovery, therefore, has both economic and environmental benefits.
 Roots Systems’ blower packages are used in ‘Vapour Recovery Units’ (VRUs) all around the world and are highly sought after for a number of applications.

 Our compressor packages can be customised for a wide variety of operating conditions down to -196°C (-320°F).